EwanColquhoun/SPNA/README.md

 # Credits
 ### Content
 * The font came from [Google Fonts](https://fonts.google.com/).
 * [Stack Overflow](https://stackoverflow.com/) for general hints and tips.
 * The colour selection was compiled by [MyColorSpace](https://mycolor.space/) and [colorpeek](https://colorpeek.com/).
 * The icons came from [Font Awesome](https://fontawesome.com/).
 * Non custom code has been credited in situ.
 * Highlghted navigation menu from [Stack Overflow](https://stackoverflow.com/questions/340888/navigation-in-django).
+* Text from scottishpna.org (see Plagiarism note below).

 ### Media
 * [Unsplash](https://unsplash.com/) - Stock Nursery Photos

 [Back to top](<#contents>)

+# A note on Plagiarism
+The project conception began when the developer was approached by the Client to produce a more user friendly version of a current website.
+As such, the developer has express permission of the Client to use the text from the current website.
+The text was written by the Client and the IP is owned by the Client.
+The Client specifically wanted the same text and similar color scheme on the new SPNA application.

 # Acknowledgements
 The site was completed as a Portfolio 5 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
 I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), the Slack community, and all at the Code Institute for their help and support.
 I would like to thank the team of testers (Family and friends, you know who you are!) for their help and and keen eye for spelling and grammar errors.
 I would also like to thank the Client, The Scottish Private Nursery Association for the opportunity to work on this project together.